Which city is cheaper, Corfu or Mykonos?

 For foodies, Corfu is an obvious choice, as it is one of the food capitals of the world.
 The island's local dishes are heavily influenced by the surrounding areas.
 You'll find similarities to Greek and Venetian dishes as well France and Mediterranean flavors.
 Common ingredients include wine, garlic, cloves, cinnamon, and allspice and several traditional dishes that you should try include pastitsado (red wine stew), sofrito (garlic seasoned beef), and veal fricando (roasted veal).

-Corfu has a large number of nightlife venues.
+Corfu offers plenty to do in the evening.
 It's a large island that attracts a number of students, so you can expect a party during the summer months.
 The most popular areas for nightlife are Kavos, Ipsos, Kontokali, and Sidari.
 You'll also find clubs in many of the resorts and there are often all night parties even during the off seasons.

-There are resorts to choose from in both Mykonos and Corfu.
+There are world-class resorts to choose from in both Mykonos and Corfu.

 Vacationers flock to Mykonos for its luxury resorts.
 There are many world class luxury resorts on the island that offer a variety of amenities including pools, restaurants, and spas.
 Popular options include Myconian Avaton Resort, Myconian Imperial Resort and Villas, and Myconian Utopia Resort.